scaleoutsean/solidfire-linux/README.md

 - Two Mellanox Connect-4 Lx with SFP28 (1 dual-ported NIC)
   - See Mellanox network driver-related notes under H410C
-  - Because there are only two NICs, most would likely team two ports using LACP.
+  - Because there are only two NICs, most would likely team two ports using LACP
   - Mellanox NICs in `lspci` output:
 ```shell
 3b:00.0 Ethernet controller: Mellanox Technologies MT27710 Family [ConnectX-4 Lx]
 3b:00.1 Ethernet controller: Mellanox Technologies MT27710 Family [ConnectX-4 Lx]
 ```
+  - Adapter names (Ubuntu 18.04 and 20.04): ens5f0 and ens5f1
 - NVIDIA Tesla T4 driver (selected H615C model): use a version supported by your ISV or OS.
 At the time of writing I used Ubuntu 20.04 with NVIDIA Tesla T4 driver 440.64.00 and CUDA 10.2

 ### Sample Network Configuration Files